dotnet/docs/docs/core/extensions/configuration-generator.md

 - <xref:Microsoft.Extensions.DependencyInjection.OptionsBuilderConfigurationExtensions?displayProperty=fullName>
 - <xref:Microsoft.Extensions.DependencyInjection.OptionsConfigurationServiceCollectionExtensions?displayProperty=nameWithType>

-All other APIs that eventually call these methods will instead use the source generated alternative functionality that's intercepted.
+In other words, all APIs that eventually call into these various binding methods are intercepted and replaced with generated code.

 ## Example usage

-Consider a .NET console application that's configured to publish as a native AOT app.
+Consider a .NET console application configured to publish as a native AOT app.
 The following code demonstrates how to use the configuration source generator to bind configuration settings:

 :::code language="xml" source="snippets/configuration/console-binder-gen/console-binder-gen.csproj" highlight="9,11":::